Skip to content

 What the evidence actually shows

-The more humbling piece is the ESSENCE trial.
-In a phase 3 study of a 6% allantoin cream for epidermolysis bullosa wounds, allantoin was well tolerated but did not beat the vehicle cream for complete wound closure or time to wound closure[2].
+Human wound data is more cautious.
+In a phase 3 trial of 6% allantoin cream for epidermolysis bullosa lesions[3], allantoin was well tolerated but did not beat the vehicle cream for complete wound closure or time to closure.
+That result matters because it keeps the promise grounded.

 Where it fits in a routine